ecmc19/irisdataset/README.md

 Each row of the table represents an iris flower, including its species and dimensions of its botanical parts, sepal and petal, in centimeters.

 # Purpose
-This is a simple analysis I did for a university course (with correlation analysis)
+This is a simple analysis I did for a university course (with correlation analysis).